 Pre-approval is required to take a course at other accredited colleges or universities while enrolled as a Hopkins undergraduate student.
-Visit the Mechanical Engineering Undergraduate Advising webpage at https://me.jhu.edu/undergraduate-studies/academic-advising-undergraduate/ \rightarrow "Approval Required: Credit Overloads / Taking Classes Outside JHU" for information.
+Visit the Mechanical Engineering Undergraduate Advising webpage \rightarrow "Approval Required: Credit Overloads / Taking Classes Outside JHU" for information.

 2.5 Course Waivers - No Credits Earned